UrbanAnalyst/dodgr/cran-comments.md

-# CRAN notes for dodgr_0.2.6 submission
+# CRAN notes for dodgr_0.2.7 submission

-This submission fixes the current warnings that arose due to the recent tibble upgrade.
-The submission should also finally fix the previously reported valgrind memory leaks, due to Intel's TBB library bundled with RcppParallel.
-The authors of that package were unable to find a solution, and so recommend switching to a different library for multi-thread computation, which this submission now does.
+This submission fixes the single UBSAN error raised by previous submissions.
+I was able to reproduce that error locally, and can confirm that it has now been rectified.

 ## Notes